 144″ → 12′ 0″ / 12.

 When you're feeding stock through the saw, you read the format your tape measure speaks.
-When you're entering data into the estimator or CNC, you read the decimal.
+Practically speaking, when you're entering data into the estimator or CNC, you read the decimal.
 Two languages, one list, zero translation errors on the fly.

 The Bottom Line

 132 inches is 11 feet.
-Clean.
-Simple.
+But simple.
+Day to day, clean.
 But the conversion isn't the point — the habit* is.

 Every measurement error traces back to a moment where someone switched units mid-stream, rounded prematurely, or trusted a mental shortcut that failed.
 The pros don't have better math.
 They have better systems: memorized anchors, visual cues on their tools, verbal confirmation, batch processing.

 Pick one system.
-In practice, use it until it's automatic.
+Worth adding: use it until it's automatic.
 Then the math disappears, and only the work remains.